Cronos 2025 Whitepaper

 Each transaction on Cronos consumes gas during execution based on the computational effort needed.
 The transaction fee is calculated as the total of gas consumed during transaction execution multiplied by the unit gas price.

-Cronos adopts a fee market module with a dynamic fee structure.
-At each block, a common base fee is calculated dynamically for the next block, depending on the whole network utilisation.
-Specifically, the fee market module has been designed to support Ethereum’s EIP-1559 transaction format in order to make Cronos integration simpler for wallets and decentralised applications.
+Built for predictable, low-cost transactions, our dynamic fee structure is inspired by Ethereum’s EIP-1559 and ensures that fees remain affordable and transparent even as network usage surges.
 The module’s formula to calculate the base fee at each block is also similar to the formula used by EIP-1559.
 This means that transaction fees will increase when the network is congested, and they will decrease when the network has spare capacity.

 In contrast with EIP-1559, the fee market module implemented on Cronos does not burn any of the base fees.
 The base fee and priority fee continue to be collected by the validators.